-Sheakley Retirement provides a one-stop, comprehensive retirement plan solution for small to medium size employers.
+Sheakley Retirement provides individual retirement accounts support for small to medium-size employers.
 It starts with a consultative meeting to determine the plan design that best meets the needs of the business and its employees.
-Then we’ll handle the implementation and maintenance of the retirement plan, ensuring a simple, efficient and successful 401(k) profit sharing plan or other retirement program.
+Then we’ll manage the retirement planning services, ensuring a simple, efficient and successful 401(k) profit sharing plan or other retirement programs.

 Why Choose Sheakley